C191068/Ali_Khatami_Lottery6/README.md

 ```

-Now we have learned about Enum now we will adda to our checkUpkeep here <br>
+Now we have learned about Enum now we will add to our checkUpkeep  <br>

 We gonna check the below four things :